Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ```
 # [curl](#tab/curl)
 The example uses curl on Linux with bash.
-You may need to install curl if it is not available on your platform.
+You may need to install curl, if it is not available on your platform.
 The example should work on Cygwin on Windows, Git Bash, zsh, and other shells too.

 ```
     curl -v -X POST "https://api.cognitive.microsoft.com/sts/v1.0/issueToken" -H "Content-type: application/x-www-form-urlencoded" -H "Content-Length: 0" -H "Ocp-Apim-Subscription-Key: YOUR_SUBSCRIPTION_KEY"